 What is Reinvestment Risk?

 The term “reinvestment risk” refers to the risk wherein an investor might be unable to reinvest the cash flows from current investments(such as coupons received from bond investments) at a rate equal to the current return.
-Although it is primarily associated with bond investments, any investment that generates cash flow remains exposed to reinvestment risk.

 Explanation of Reinvestment Risk

-How does Reinvestment Risk Work?
+How Does Reinvestment Risk Work?

 It primarily functions in the following two ways:

 - Reinvestment Risk in Callable Bonds: The holders of callable bonds are constantly exposed to the risk of premature buyback of the bonds by the issuers, which becomes more pronounced in a falling interest rate environment.
-In this case, the reinvestment risks arise when the interest rates fall, and the issuers refinance their bond obligations leaving the investors with no other options but to reinvest the proceeds at a lower rate.
+In this case, the reinvestment risks arise when the interest rates fall and the issuers refinance their bond obligations leaving the investors with no other options but to reinvest the proceeds at a lower rate.

 - Reinvestment Risk in Coupon Paying Bonds: The holders of coupon bonds receive regular coupon payments, which becomes the source of reinvestment risk in this case.
 In case of falling interest rates, the investors cannot reinvest the coupons at a rate equal to the bond investments.